Anto188bas/CMiner/NetworkX/README.md

 # DESCRIPTION

-Implementation of connectors for NetworkX which allows to create a graph from a file.
+Implementation of connectors for NetworkX for creating a graph from a file.
 The files' types could be: csv, json

 ### CSV case